jonathandotore/jonathandotore/README.md

 ### Hi there, my name's Jonathan! 👋🙇🏻‍♂️
 ### Welcome to my personal README! 😊👌
 - I love programming and everything that involves technology.

-> [!NOTE]
-> I currently work as a junior software engineer (aka Developer in Brazil) at iTravel Tecnologia. 🧑🏻‍💻✅

 > [!IMPORTANT]
 > I have knowledge of 📝😁🛠️💭